nextflow-io/nextflow/docs/config.md

 : The level of logging emitted by the Fusion client.

 `fusion.logOutput`
 : Where the logging output is written.

 `fusion.privileged`
-: :::{versionadded} 23.10.0
+: :::info[Version added: 23.10.0]
   :::
 : Enables the use of privileged containers when using Fusion (default: `true`).
 : The use of Fusion without privileged containers is currently only supported for Kubernetes, and it requires the [k8s-fuse-plugin](https://github.com/nextflow-io/k8s-fuse-plugin) (or similar FUSE device plugin) to be installed in the cluster.